chrisalehman/ai-document-extraction/README.md

 This dataset was chosen over alternatives like the [SROIE dataset](https://paperswithcode.com/dataset/sroie) (focused on receipts) because w2 data extraction aligns closely with financial document extraction needs in mortgage underwriting, offering a realistic mix of complexity and standardization.

 ### Notebook Overview
-The workflow is divided into three Jupyter notebooks:
+The workflow is divided into the following Jupyter notebooks:
 - **`01_w2_dataset_preprocessing.ipynb`**: Prepares the Kaggle dataset for model input.
 - **`02_zero_shot_baseline.ipynb`**: Establishes a baseline via zero-shot inference.
 - **`03_qlora_fine_tuning.ipynb`**: Fine-tunes the model with QLoRA for optimal performance.